Matthew Galajda

-Matthew David Galajda (born October 7, 1997) is an American professional ice hockey goaltender for Djurgårdens IF in the HockeyAllsvenskan (Allsv).
+Matthew David Galajda (born October 7, 1997) is a Canadian professional ice hockey goaltender for Djurgårdens IF in the HockeyAllsvenskan (Allsv).

 Early life

 Galajda was born on October 7, 1997, in Aurora, Ontario, Canada to parents David and Veronica.
 His father is the director of residential life at St. Andrew's College, Aurora, and Galajda and his sister grew up on campus.

 Playing career

 Junior

 At the age of 15, after finishing the 2012–13 season with the Midget AAA Markham Waxers, Galajda remained undrafted by the Ontario Hockey League (OHL).
 Following this, he was encouraged by his goalie coach, David Belitski, to enroll at St. Andrew's College and earn an NCAA scholarship for a Division 1 team.
 Galajda subsequently played for the St. Andrew's College Saints for two seasons where he posted a 56–6–4 record, .941 save percentage, and 1.3 goals against average.
 Through his efforts, the Saints won back-to-back CISAA championships, the World Sport School Championship, and two St. Sebastian Tournament Championships.
 Prior to leaving the St. Andrew's for the British Columbia Hockey League (BCHL), he was also named the MVP of the National Tournament and the Varsity Hockey Team.

 During his rookie season with the Victoria Grizzlies, Galajda was named the team's Rookie of the Year and competed with Team Canada West at the World Junior A Challenge.
 The following year, he posted 2.33 goals-against average and .926 save percentage through 40 regular-season games and was subsequently named the BCHL Island Division's Most Valuable Player.
 During his second season with the Victoria Grizzlies, Galajda accepted an NCAA Division I scholarship to play collegiate ice hockey with the Cornell Big Red men's ice hockey team.